ALEE0001/pp_data_job_salaries_dashboard/README.md

 Visit https://alee0001.shinyapps.io/US_Data_Careers to try out the final product.

-Note: Limited to a total of 25 Active Usage Hours per month, because I'm cheap & using free domain.
+Note: Limited to a total of 25 Active Usage Hours per month on this free domain, because I'm cheap like that.
+Please revisit next month if the link doesn't work.